1234-Ariel-code/akemogne.github.io/index.md

 ### About Me

-I'm Ariel Ghislain Kemogne Kamdoum, a PhD researcher in Biostatistics at the [University of Calgary, Canada](https://www.ucalgary.ca/), specializing in machine learning applications in biological and medical data.
-My research primarily involves developing novel biostatistical and machine learning methodologies to identify genetic factors linked to complex diseases like cancer and cardiovascular conditions.
+I'm Ariel Ghislain Kemogne Kamdoum, a PhD researcher at the [University of Calgary, Canada](https://www.ucalgary.ca/), where I develop novel biostatistical and representation learning (AI/ML) methods to identify genetic factors underlying complex diseases such as cancer and cardiovascular disorders, with a strong emphasis on interpretability and mechanistic insight.
+My research bridges statistical genetics, deep learning, and explainable AI to improve our understanding of disease biology and heritability.

 My academic foundation is in Mathematics and Computer Science, with a focus on Machine Intelligence.
 I completed my Master's degree in Mathematics from the [University of Dschang, Cameroon](https://www.univ-dschang.org/), Cameroon, where I explored algebraic topology and its applications in robotics.
 Motivated by the profound implications of Mathematical Sciences, I expanded my education at the African Institute for Mathematical Sciences (AIMS), earning two MSc degrees from [Senegal](https://aims-senegal.org/) and [Ghana](https://aims.edu.gh/) in Mathematical Sciences and [Machine Intelligence](https://aimsammi.org/), respectively.